-CME, Where Institutions Trade Bitcoin, Flipped Binance in Futures Volumes.
+CME, Where Institutions Trade Bitcoin Futures, Flipped Binance.
 Is That as Bullish as It Sounds?

 This post is part of Consensus Magazine’s Trading Week, sponsored by CME.

-The Chicago Mercantile Exchange is now the place to trade bitcoin futures, apparently.
-For the first time in months, if not years, CME is now seeing more BTC futures volumes than on the world’s largest cryptocurrency exchange, Binance.
+CME Group is now the place to trade bitcoin futures, apparently.
+For the first time in months, if not years, CME is now seeing more BTC futures trading than on the world’s largest cryptocurrency exchange, Binance.
 This flippening, which has happened before, but doesn’t happen often, is often seen as a sign of increasing institutional interest in crypto.

 CME, which incidentally but (please believe me) unrelatedly is the sponsor this week for The Node newsletter, is often seen as The Exchange for Grownups.
 Whereas, with Binance and co., I think very few people are putting on ties to go to work to trade bitcoin perps on a native crypto exchange.

-Note: CORRECTION (NOV.
-10, 2023 – 20:20 UTC): The open interest in, not volumes of, CME's bitcoin futures has surpassed Binance.
-Corrects in the headline and throughout.